FatCharlie/DiscoBox/README.md

 We start with a pure 405nm transverse pump wave where $\ell,p=0$.

-Then send it into our Beta Barium Borate (BBO) type-ii non-linear crystal where one photon in billions will split into two 810nm daughter photons and become entangled via Spontaneous Parametric Down Conversion (SPDC).
+Then send it into our Beta Barium Borate (BBO) non-linear crystal where our 405-nm pump drives type-II SPDC in BBO, producing correlated 810-nm photon pairs.

 Our entangled photons exit the crystal with orthogonal polarizations (from the type-II phase matching), which we exploit with a polarizing beam splitter (PBS) which splits the photons down seperate paths (and some index flipping tricks we will see later).

 Each path gets a Multi-plane light converter (MPLC) setup, which is a Spatial Light Modulator (SLM) and a mirror angled to make several passes through it.
 Here is where our quantum gates get written (via Unitary transformations), and also set the measurement basis before we send it into the fiber.
 A single-mode fiber only efficiently couples the fundamental Gaussian mode, so the last hologram is calculated to "flatten" whichever mode we're currently projecting onto back down into that fundamental mode.

-And finally each path hits its own Single Photon Avalanche Diode (SPAD) detector.
-Our final "1-16" value per photon is determined by which of the 16 sequential hologram settings on that path's MPLC was active when the click registered, our SPAD only registers a click - we're going the cheap route to start with we can upgrade this later.
+And finally, each path hits its own Single Photon Avalanche Diode (SPAD) detector.
+Our final 1-16 value per photon is determined by which of the 16 sequential hologram settings on that path's MPLC was active when the click registered, since our SPAD only registers a click - we're going the cheap route to start with we can upgrade this later.

 ![simple schematic](images/discobox_schematic_white2.svg)